Stabilizing a linear system using phone calls when time is information: Main results

 \subsection{Sufficient condition}

 To derive a sufficient condition for stabilization, we first consider the problem of estimating the state in open-loop over the timing channel.
-We provide an explicit source-channel coding scheme which guarantees that if the timing capacity is larger than the entropy rate of the system, then the estimation error tends to zero in probability.
-We then show that this condition is also sufficient to construct a control scheme such that $\left|\XC(t)\right| \xrightarrow{P} 0$ as $t \to \infty$.
-The main idea behind our strategy is based on the realization that in the absence of disturbances all that is needed to drive the state to zero is communicate the initial condition $X(0)$ to the controller with accuracy that increases exponentially over time.
+We focus on a specific sequence of estimation times.
+We provide an explicit source-channel coding scheme which guarantees that if for all $\nu>0$ the timing capacity is larger than $(\gmm)$ times the entropy rate of the system, then the estimation error tends to zero in probability.
+We then show that this condition is also sufficient to construct a control scheme such that $\left|\XC(t)\right| \xrightarrow{P} 0$ as $t \rightarrow \infty$.
+The main idea behind our strategy is based on the realization that in the absence of disturbances all that is needed to drive the state to zero is communicating the initial condition $X(0)$ to the controller with accuracy that increases exponentially over time.
 Once this is achieved, the controller can estimate the state $X(t)$ with increasing accuracy over time, and continuously apply an input that drives the state to zero.
 This idea has been exploited before in the literature~\cite{Mitter,tatikonda2004control}, and the problem is related to the anytime reliable transmission of a real-valued variable over a digital channel~\cite{como2010anytime}.
 Here, we cast this problem in the framework of the timing channel.
 A main difficulty in our case is to ensure that we can drive the system's state to zero in probability despite the unbounded random delays occurring in the timing channel.